biogeospatial/Biodiverse_publication_list/InstallationWindowsSource.md

   cpanm List::MoreUtils::XS
   cpanm http://www.biodiverse.unsw.edu.au/downloads/Biodiverse-Utils-1.06.tar.gz

-  :: Now install the rest of the dependencies
+  :: Now install the rest of the dependencies.
+  :: Ensure you are within the main Biodiverse directory
+  :: when running it, as it needs to find the file called `cpanfile`
+  :: Note that the GDAL installation can take a _loooong_ time (>40 minutes) cpanm --installdeps .

+  :: The next line is only needed for v3.1 and earlier.
-  :: You might need to re-run this line a few times as
+  :: You might need to re-run it a few times as
   :: anti-virus scanning can cause test failures due to
-  :: file locks not being released.
+  :: file locks not being released. cpanm Task::Biodiverse
-  :: Note also that the GDAL installation will take a _loooong_ time (~40 minutes) cpanm Task::Biodiverse

 ```